Yahagi-Shirayuki/Pacman-Eternal-Maze/README.md

 ## Features

 - Randomly generated maze layouts with portals/exits.
-- Classic pellet collection plus big pellets that trigger power mode.
+- Classic pellet collection plus big pellets that trigger power pellet mode.
 - Powered ghost variants, including laser, bomb, fire, speed, clone, magnet, and bonus ghosts.
 - Power-ups that can help Pacman or, if a ghost reaches them first, empower the ghost.
 - Pacman abilities such as magnet collection, spike traps, speed boost, score multiplier, bomb, laser, clone, and fire trail.
-- Fruit bonuses, board-clear bonuses, level scaling, and a local Hall of Fame.
+- Fruit bonuses, board-clear bonuses, level scaling, and a local Hall of Fame (up to 3 players).
 - In-game options for speed, spawn timing, maze size, special ghost chance, no-power mode, and audio volume.
 - Almanac entries for Pacman and the ghost cast.